About Teaticket Park

 2014 saw the completion of Phase 2 of the park creation...the expansion of the park pathway system and the restoration of the wetland, which included the installation of a boardwalk and observation platform, both to provide access to and protection for the sensitive wetland habitat.
 Along with Lawrence-Lynch and Grafton Briggs, local contractors Brown Building Company and Perennial Solutions worked to complete the Phase 2 park elements.

-In 2015, T3C added a picnic grove and is in the planning stages for the final installation--an outdoor classroom area in the back corner of the park near the Teaticket Elementary School.
+In 2015, T3C added a picnic grove and in 2018 is working on the final installation--an outdoor classroom area in the back corner of the park near the Teaticket Elementary School.
+Three colorful informational display panels located along the walkway's highlight the park's history, habitats and wildlife.

 We encourage visitors to visit Teaticket Park and to enjoy this lovely open space in the busiest part of Falmouth.